|

 Distribution: Highveld, South Africa

-to black in color.
-Both sexes become lighter in coat color in the summer,
+Both sexes become lighter in coat colour in the summer, and develop shaggier

-Difference in Sex: males being darker in color
+Difference in Sex: males being darker in colour than females.

 Average Weight: 110 to 157 kg